-FFXIV Earthbreak Aethersand Guide: Fishing & Gathering Locations
+Final Fantasy XIV Earthbreak Aethersand Guide: Fishing & Gathering Locations

 You can find a Scrip Exchange NPC in all three of the basic capital cities: Ul’dah, Limsa Lominsa, and Gridania.
 There’s also one for each expansion located in one of the two social hubs for that add-on.
 Such as the Scrip Exchange vendor at The Studium in Old Sharlayan.

 However, 300 Scrips is quite a massive investment for just one pinch of sand.
-Thus, we highly recommend just collecting it yourself for free and in much greater quantities.
+Thus, it is highly recommended to collect it yourself for free and in much greater quantities.
 Assuming you have an appropriately leveled Disciple of the Land, of course.
-Let’s look at where those of you with the proper classes can get this stuff!
+There are a few different methods players can use to gather the material.
+Here is a look at each method.

 Earthbreak Aethersand Fishing

-Note: Updated: 5/18/2023 at 11:30am ET by Jessica Scharnagle